truist/reveal.js/slides/electricity-house/electricity.md

         * That's why there's a light!
 * Surge protectors still "let-through" voltage
     * Typically ~330-400V
+    * (For microseconds)
 * Surge protectors won't block a direct lightning strike
     * But they *might* be enough for a nearby lightning strike
     * Ignore the "connected equipment insurance"
         * Homeowner's / renter's insurance probably covers it
+* You need protection for internet and phone lines, too
+    * For nearby lightning

 #### Surge protectors wear out!